mech/Notes/CSS/OOCSS_BEM.md

 ## BEM

-* Block - The declaration of independence.
+* **Block** - The declaration of independence.
+Independent entity, or component of an application.
+A block can be either simple or compound (containing other blocks).
-* Element (sub-component) - Element cannot exist outside of its parent block's context.
+* **Element (sub-component)** - Part of a block that performs a certain function.
+Element cannot exist outside of its parent block's context.
 Detachable elements should become blocks instead.
-* Modifier (sub-module) - A modifier is a property of a block or element that alters its look or behavior.
+* **Modifier (sub-module)** - A modifier is a property of a block or element that alters its look or behavior.
+Modifier us used when we want to add a particular attribute/property/variant that will change our block or element.
+* **Container** - is a compound block, which can contain other blocks.
+The basic container defines "holes" (placeholders) where other blocks can be put.
+* **Hole** - is a thin wrapper for a block used for changing position, offset, paddings and alignment of the contained components.

+---

 * [CSSWizardry introducing BEM](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/)
 * [multiple classes vs `@extend`](http://bensmithett.com/bem-modifiers-multiple-classes-vs-extend/)
 * [A BEM syntax with UX in mind](http://simurai.com/blog/2013/10/24/BEM-syntax-with-ux-in-mind/)